irrevion/science/docs/Physics/Physics.md

 ```php
 use irrevion\science\Physics\Physics;
 ```
 and providing basic methods and constants.
 It should not contain any specialized methods to obtain practical results.
-All other branches of Physics will extend this class and implement specialized methods.
+All other branches of Physics ( Relativity, Astronomy, Astrophysics, QCD, QED, QFT, Ballistics, Newtonian, Hydrodynamics, Aerodynamics, Acoustics, etc. ) will extend this class and implement specialized methods.

 ## Constants